nabil828/Polymorphism-In-Java/readme.md

 ---

-Now, you might be asking yourself - why we have created `aShape` with `Shape` class if we meant to assign it to `Circle` class eventually.
+Now, you might be asking yourself - why we have created `aShape` with `Shape` class if we meant to assign it to `Circle` class eventually?

 To answer this, let us first check the following example:

 ```Java
 public class Driver {